Zen Shorts (Jon J. Muth): The Calm, Wise Picture Book That Changes the Mood at Bedtime

 When I bought this book, I expected to get an engaging story with beautiful watercolors.

-When I got it - that was the least that mattered.
-Zen Shorts is much, much, more than that.
+Zen Shorts is much, much, more than eye candy.

 Reading the meditative story aloud or the first time to my kids, I loved it so much that I kept peeking at their faces after turning every single page.